stem-piano/stem-piano-g-main/documentation/users_manual.md

 Each of the 88 CNY-70 sensors on the HPS circuit boards exhibits a slightly different response when measuring the hammer or damper position.

-During calibration the *stem piano* firmware measures the maximum and minimum sensor output values and uses those values to calibrate the CNY-70 sensor response in firmware.
+During calibration the *stem piano* firmware measures the maximum and minimum sensor output values and applies those values to calibrate the CNY-70 sensor response in real time.

 Without calibration, the piano will likely sound uneven when playing.
 This is similar to the situation of a poorly voiced piano.
-Additionally, some notes may not make any sound.
+Some notes may not make any sound.

-### Use
+### Calibration Control with Switches

-When sca_sw1_position2 and sca_sw1_position1 switches are both off, the *stem piano* firmware continuously measures the CNY-70 values, updates the minimum and maximum values, and applies calibration values to the CNY-70 measurements before using the values.
+When sca_sw1_position2 (FREEZE_CAL_VALUES) and sca_sw1_position1 (DELETE_CAL_VALUES) switches are both OFF, the *stem piano* firmware continuously measures the CNY-70 values, updates the calibration values, and applies calibration values to the CNY-70 measurements.

+When sca_sw1_position1 (DELETE_CAL_VALUES) switch is ON:
+* Calibration is disabled.
+* Values stored in nonvolatile memory are deleted.
+* The velocity dynamic range stored values are deleted.

+When sca_sw1_position2 (FREEZE_CAL_VALUES) switch is ON:
+ * The calibration values are frozen and do not update.
-(*FUTURE*) - The calibration values are stored in nonvolatile memory and re-applied when power is cycled.
+ * The calibration values in nonvolatile memory are re-applied when power is cycled or when new firmware is downloaded.

+LED under the TFT:
-* When all calibration values stored in nonvolatile memory are at default (for example, when sca_sw1_position1 is ON), the LED under the TFT flashes quickly.
+* When all calibration values are at default the LED flashes quickly.
+* When sca_sw1_position1 (DELETE_CAL_VALUES) is ON, the LED flashes quickly.

-* When the nonvolatile memory holds a calibration value for all 88 keys, the LED under the TFT flashes slowly.
+* When a calibration value is applied to all 88 keys, the LED flashes slowly.

-When sca_sw1_position1 switch is ON, calibration is disabled.
-This also deletes the values stored in nonvolatile memory and deletes the velocity dynamic range stored values.
-If the sensor placement is changed, delete all old values using this switch.

-When sca_sw1_position2 switch is ON, the calibration values are frozen and do not update.
-However, the frozen values continue to be applied to the signal.
+### Calibration Best Results
+* Power up the piano.

-The best approach for calibration is to power up the piano, turn ON sca_sw1_position1 then turn OFF sca_sw1_position1.
-This ensures old values are deleted.
-Then firmly play each piano note once.
-Then, turn ON sca_sw1_position2 to freeze those values.
+* Turn ON sca_sw1_position1 (DELETE_CAL_VALUES) then turn it OFF.
+This ensures old values are deleted from nonvolatile memory.
+* Firmly play each piano note once.
+* Turn ON sca_sw1_position2 (FREEZE_CAL_VALUES) to freeze calibration values and store them in nonvolatile memory.

+If the sensor placement is changed, repeat this process.

 ## Front LEDs / Test Points